jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

     {
-        +WEAPON.AMMO_OPTIONAL //without this flag the weapon will be deselected as soon as the magazine is empty Weapon.AmmoType "PistolMagazine"; //a special "magazine" ammo type Weapon.AmmoType2 "Clip"; //Clip is still used as reserve ammo Weapon.AmmoGive2 20; //the weapon will give some reserve ammo when picked up }
+        +WEAPON.AMMO_OPTIONAL //without this flag the weapon will be deselected as soon as the magazine is empty Weapon.AmmoType "PistolMagazine"; //a special "magazine" ammo type Weapon.AmmoUse 1;
+        Weapon.AmmoGive 0; //We don't want weapon pickups to refill the magazine Weapon.AmmoType2 "Clip"; //Clip is still used as reserve ammo Weapon.AmmoGive2 20; //the weapon will give some reserve ammo when picked up }